maayarosama/Web_Components/tutorial.md

 yarn
 ```

-Now that the configuration is all set up, we need to prepare our classes and depoloyment files.
+Now that the configuration is all set up, we need to prepare our classes and deployment files.

 Create a new folder ```types``` and cd to it.

 Add a ```Network.ts``` file:

+In this file a network class is added to initiate any network instance with a name and ip range and validate them.
 ```bash
 import { v4 } from "uuid";